 Redemption is the legal process of paying off a tax lien certificate holder — typically a third-party investor who bought the lien at your municipality’s annual tax sale — in full, along with statutory interest and allowable costs.
 Once the tax collector receives the redemption payment, the lien is released, the foreclosure action (if filed) is dismissed, and the property’s title is cleared of that specific encumbrance.

 Every New Jersey homeowner has this right.
-It applies whether the property is in Passaic, Essex, Bergen, Hudson, Union, Middlesex, Monmouth, Camden, Ocean, or any other county.
+It applies whether the property is in Passaic, Essex, Bergen, Hudson, Union, Morris, Middlesex, Monmouth, Camden, Ocean, or any other county.
 What changes by municipality is the administrative process — not the underlying law.
+Whether you own a home in Newark or a duplex in Clifton, the redemption statute protects you the same way.

 Redemption is handled exclusively through the municipal tax collector’s office — never directly with the lien investor.
 Paying an investor directly does not clear title and can result in losing both the money and the home.